 We have too much to do and too little time.

 Departments operate in cliques and silos.
-Pressure placed on management impacts teams at the front lines.
+Pressure placed on leaders impacts teams at the front lines.
 Teams work hard without feeling appreciated, doing just enough work to get the carrot or just enough to avoid the stick.

 The old way isn’t working.